wwarthen/RomWBW/Source/Doc/UserGuide.md

    H:=IDE0:3

 B>clrdir G:
-CLRDIR Version 1.2 April 2020 by Max Scane
+CLRDIR Version 1.2B May 2024 by Max Scane

-Warning - this utility will overwrite the directory sectors of Drive: G Type Y to proceed, any key other key to exit.
+Warning - this utility will overwrite the directory sectors of Drive: G Type CAPITAL Y to proceed, any key other key to exit.
 Y Directory cleared.
 B>
 ```